 - unusual vaginal bleeding, such as heavy periods or bleeding after menopause

-How is ovarian cancer evaluated?
+How is ovarian cancer diagnosed and evaluated?

 Your primary doctor will begin by asking you about your medical history and symptoms.
 You will also undergo a physical exam, including a pelvic exam.
 Often, a blood test, called a CA-125, will be obtained.

 If you have a symptom that suggests ovarian cancer, you may have one or more of the following tests:

 - Pelvic ultrasound: uses sound waves to produce pictures of the structures and organs in the pelvis and can help identify ovarian or uterine cancers.
 In transvaginal ultrasound, a probe is inserted into the vagina for a better view of the uterus and ovaries.

 - Abdominal and pelvic CT: takes images of the entire belly cavity and is used to help diagnose the cause of abdominal or pelvic pain and detect cancers of the ovaries.
 An injection of contrast material, as well as oral contrast, is commonly used to enhance the visibility of the lymph nodes and other tissues during the exam.

 - Exploratory laparotomy requires an incision by a surgeon in the abdominal wall to examine the organs in the abdomen and pelvis for signs of cancer.
 If cancer is found, this surgery will generally include a removal of the ovaries, uterus and as much tumor tissue as possible from the abdomen.